thunderrabbit/barefoot_rob/content/events/2023/05/29announcement-rob-s-phone-broke-so-he-cannot-be-reached-via-line.en.md

 This is a non-event announcement that confirms my phone broke last night.

-So I cannot be reached via LINE until I replace my phone, hopefully this week.
+I cannot be reached via LINE until I replace my phone, hopefully this week.

 I've emailed peeps for whom I might expect a message within the week.

-Walking events this weekend are ON even if it rains.
+Walking events this weekend will still happen regardless of rain.

 blessings
 <br>Rob